irahulcse/ATC-Booktique/README.md

 > It is my internship project in which we have to manage the companies Library by adding the different modules like Librarian,Admin,Member(Employees) and Books through a interactive interface built in HTML/CSS/Javascript.
 The Portal is basically divided into 2 parts Admin Portal and Librarian Portal according to their rights and power to change the system.

-Librarian Login Portal and Admin Login Portal:
+Librarian Login Portal and Admin Login Portal:&nbsp;
 ![](screenshots/index.JPG)